-Janus Henderson Flexible Bond Portfolio ("Flexible Bond Portfolio") seeks to obtain maximum total return, consistent with preservation of capital.
+Janus Henderson Balanced Portfolio ("Balanced Portfolio") seeks long-term capital growth, consistent with preservation of capital and balanced by current income.

 FEES AND EXPENSES OF THE PORTFOLIO

 This table describes the fees and expenses that you may pay if you buy and hold Shares of the Portfolio.
 Owners of variable insurance contracts that invest in the Shares should refer to the variable insurance contract prospectus for a description of fees and expenses, as the following table and examples do not reflect deductions at the separate account level or contract level for any charges that may be incurred under a contract.
 Inclusion of these charges would increase the fees and expenses described below.